 Coworking spaces around the world are finally starting to get up and running again following the COVID lockdown.
 There was a real mixture of how coworking spaces operated during the past few months.
 Some shut their doors entirely, whilst others remained open and implemented strict social distancing guidelines.

 Whilst Coronavirus is still very much happening around us, until recently it has been spreading at a much lower rate.
-There is an heir of uncertainty surrounding people returning to their places of work, and this applies to coworking spaces too.
+There is an heir of uncertainty surrounding people returning to their places of work, and this applies to coworking virtual office spaces too.
 Let’s have a look at why there seems to be an initially slow return of members to coworking spaces.